 The labour supply decision is assumed to be made between discrete alternatives.
-No upper limit is imposed on the number of discrete alternatives, so that the labour decision can be made to approach a continuous margin.10 Where adults are explicit, then a separate labour supply decision is allowed for each adult.
+No upper limit is imposed on the number of discrete alternatives, so that the labour decision can be made to approach a continuous margin.
+Where adults are explicit, then a separate labour supply decision is allowed for each adult.
 Where health is explicit, then labour supply options can be constrained to reflect work-limiting conditions and carer responsibilities.
 Furthermore, employment options can be restricted in response to the lack of a simulated job offer to reflect involuntary unemployment (the likelihood of which can vary by age, education, health, relationship status, and potential full-time wage rate).
 An age of mandatory retirement is also included in the model parameters to limit the scale of the computational problem.
 We return to discuss labour supply in Section 7.

-The equivalence scale θ is included in the preference relation to reflect the important influence that family size has been found to have on the timing of consumption (e.g. Fernandez-Villaverde and Krueger, 2007).
-Similarly, decision costs are included in the preference relation to allow the framework to reflect behavioural rigidities that have been cited as important for understanding retirement savings decisions (e.g. Carroll et al., 2009).
+The equivalence scale θ is included in the preference relation to reflect the important influence that family size has been found to have on the timing of consumption (e.g. [26]).
+Similarly, decision costs are included in the preference relation to allow the framework to reflect behavioural rigidities that have been cited as important for understanding retirement savings decisions (e.g. [27]).
 These costs are accommodated by reducing the value of Δ whenever behaviour deviates from pre-assigned default options in relation to private pensions and tax advantaged savings accounts.

-9 This is done by limiting the numerical search routines to those that do not depend upon first order conditions (which may not exist for some functions), and by compartmentalising calls to the utility function in a single program subroutine.
+9This is done by limiting the numerical search routines to those that do not depend upon first order conditions (which may not exist for some functions), and by compartmentalising calls to the utility function in a single program subroutine.

-10 The search routine used to identify utility maximising labour supply decisions searches over all feasible employment alternatives, implying that increasing employment options can substantively increase computation times.
+10The search routine used to identify utility maximising labour supply decisions searches over all feasible employment alternatives, implying that increasing employment options can substantively increase computation times.

-The framework incorporates an allowance for behavioural myopia. through its assumption of quasi-hyperbolic preferences, following Laibson (1997).
-Such preferences are interesting because they are time inconsistent, giving rise to the potential for "conflict between the preferences of different intertemporal selves" (Diamond and Köszegi, 2003, p.
+The framework incorporates an allowance for behavioural myopia, through its assumption of quasi-hyperbolic preferences, following [28].
+Such preferences are interesting because they are time inconsistent, giving rise to the potential for "conflict between the preferences of different intertemporal selves" ([29], p.
 1840).
 Furthermore, the framework assumes that all discount parameters are the same for all individuals, and are time invariant.
 It also assumes that families are aware of any time inconsistency that their preferences display, a condition sometimes referred to as 'sophisticated myopia'.
-These assumptions rule out a number of interesting behavioural phenomena, including the capacity to reflect systematic population heterogeneity with respect to temporal biases (e.g. Gustman and Steinmeier, 2005), and procrastination (e.g. O'Donoghue and Rabin, 1999).
+These assumptions rule out a number of interesting behavioural phenomena, including the capacity to reflect systematic population heterogeneity with respect to temporal biases (e.g. [30]), and procrastination (e.g. [31]).
 Such effects could be accommodated without a qualitative increase in computational burden.
 Nevertheless, they are omitted here because the limited empirical analysis that we have conducted has failed to reveal important behavioural margins that such effects would help to explain.
-This is one principal research thread that we hope to pursue in the future.
+This is one principal research thread that we hope to pursue in the future